subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat63.png)

-Figure 2: A single step of the denoising process using Langevin sampling using the score estimate
+Figure 7: A single step of the denoising process using Langevin sampling using the score estimate

 A single step of the de-noising process is ilustrated above.
 The complete inference algorithm is given below (from Song and Ermon)

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat62.png)

-Figure 2: Illustration of NCSN

 ## Training Using MCMC Sampling